Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseGiVersion.md

 23.0.0.0
 ```

-Gets a list of the Grid Infrastructure Versions by location.
+Get a list of the Grid Infrastructure Versions by location.
-For more information, execute `Get-Help Get-AzOracleDatabaseGiVersion`
+For more information, execute `Get-Help Get-AzOracleDatabaseGiVersion`.

 ## PARAMETERS